-14. Transfers from unrestricted net assets:
+14. Unrestricted net assets:

 Unrestricted net assets are used to fund DUC's activities and make investments in land held for resale, conservation lands and property, plant and equipment.
 Unrestricted net assets may also be internally restricted by the Board of Directors.